HamChowderr/myMVP-starterkit/README.md

 CREATE POLICY "Allow workspace members to view their invoices" ON public.billing_invoices FOR SELECT USING (true);

+-- Add policy for service role to manage billing_invoices CREATE POLICY "Allow service role to manage billing_invoices" ON public.billing_invoices FOR ALL USING (auth.role() = 'service_role');

 -- Create one-time payments table with gateway-agnostic design CREATE TABLE IF NOT EXISTS public.billing_one_time_payments ( gateway_charge_id TEXT PRIMARY KEY NOT NULL,